amercader/munibot/README.md

     munibot -c /path/to/munibot.ini

-If at least a profile is available and all the necessary authorization tokens are available in the ini file (TODO) just run the following to tweet a new image:
+If at least a profile is available and all the necessary authorization tokens are available in the ini file (see [Twitter authorization](#twitter-authorization)) just run the following to tweet a new image:

-    munibot tweet es
+    munibot tweet <profile-name>

 If you only want to create the image without tweeting it use the `create` command:

-    munibot create es
+    munibot create <profile-name>

 ### Deploying it